Position: Defensive Linemen

-Enshrined in the University of Wisconsin Hall of Fame in ‘99, Krumrie was a three-time All-Big Ten defensive tackle for the Badgers.
+As a University of Wisconsin Hall of Famer, Krumrie was a three-time All-Big Ten defensive tackle for the Badgers.
 He still holds the school records for most career solo tackles with 276 and most career tackles by a defensive lineman with 444.
-He was also named defensive MVP of the Badgers ‘82 Independence Bowl win over Kansas State.
-A member of the Wisconsin wrestling team in ‘79 and ‘80, he finished fifth at the Big Ten Championships as a sophomore heavyweight.
+He was also named defensive MVP of the Badgers 1982 Independence Bowl.
+Krumrie was also on the Wisconsin wrestling team in 1979 and 1980 and finished fifth at the Big Ten Championships as a sophomore heavyweight.

 - Cincinnati Bengals (1983-1994)